elisabethirgens/notes/_posts/2017-08-12-swim-at-the-deep-end.md

 * Circumstances meant it felt perfectly fine to set aside what I originally planned to work on that day.
 No&nbsp;one was waiting for any specific delivery from me.
 * I reflected upfront over how this was probably going to be really uncomfortable, and made a conscious decision to practice being okay with having that feeling. ✌️

-Now I know that I can swim a the deep end — and I can’t wait to see what comes next.
+Now I know that I can swim at the deep end — and I can’t wait to see what comes next.